skip to content

 Regarding 2)

 It is possible to enrol at both universities.
-Doctoral students for whom the University of Cologne is the host university can enrol as auditors.
-The contact form provides further information.
+Doctoral students for whom the University of Cologne is the host university/second partner can enrol as guest student.

 Regarding 4)

-The minimum duration of the stay at the host university is usually one semester.
-Some universities participate in the co-tutelage procedure as a partner university only if the stay is at least one year.
+The minimum duration of the stay at the host university/second partner is usually one semester.
+Some universities require that the stay at the host university/second partner is at least one year.
 Doctoral students should spend the larger part of their doctorates at their home universities.

 Regarding 5)

-The modalities of the oral examination include, among other things, the language of the examination and the numerical composition of the examination committee.
-In accordance with the Doctoral Regulations of the Faculty of Arts and Humanities, it is desired that both supervisors are also members of the examination committee.
+The modalities of the oral examination include, among other things, the language of the examination and the composition of the examination committee in terms of number and university affiliation.
+In accordance with the Doctoral Regulations of the Faculty of Arts and Humanities, it is desirable that both supervisors participate in the reviewing procedure and as voting members of the examination committee.

 Regarding 6)

-In accordance with the current doctoral regulations of the Faculty of Arts and Humanities of the University of Cologne (of 11 June 2015), dissertations may be prepared in German, English, French, Spanish, Italian, or Latin.
-Other foreign languages are permissible upon application if appropriate assessment by the faculty members of the Faculty of Arts and Humanities of the University of Cologne entitled to supervise dissertations can be assured.
-In the case of co-tutelage doctorates, it is customary to prepare a summary in the language of the host university.
+In accordance with the doctoral regulations of the University of Cologne’s Faculty of Arts and Humanities, dissertations may be prepared in German, English, French, Spanish, Italian, or Latin.
+Other foreign languages are permissible upon application if appropriate assessment by the faculty members of the Faculty of Arts and Humanities can be assured.
+In the case of cotutelle doctorates, it is customary to prepare a summary in the language of the host university.
 However, the summary can also be prepared in a different language, depending on the agreement.

 Regarding 8)